jerrymax/javascript-Basic-Calc/README.md

 # javascript-Basic-Calc
-This is a basic Calculator built using Javascript
+This is a basic arithmetic calculator built using Javascript